 , putting Chuquicamata's daily fuel bill for the trucks alone at well over half a million dollars.
 Given the trucks' lifespan of eight years, Alex - ever the accountant, even this far away from the woes of work - estimates that the mine's truck fleet depreciates to the tune of US$200,000 every day.
 Buying a new car doesn't seem such a bad thing now...

-The copper production process ends with an enormously power-hungry electrolysis step: a huge power station on the coast at Tocopilla provides the 1,500,000,000,000 watt-hours of electrical power Chuquicamata consumes in a year, at a cost of over a hundred million dollars.
+The copper production process ends with an enormously power-hungry electrolysis step: a huge power station on the coast in the town of Tocopilla provides the 1,500,000,000,000 watt-hours of electrical power Chuquicamata consumes in a year, at a cost of over a hundred million dollars.
 That's some leccy bill!
 With the price of fuel, electricity and copper constantly fluctuating, the economics of this place are truly flabbergasting.

-a capital bang in the middle, an enormously centralised government, a stupendously mineral-rich north and an isolated, inaccessible, beautiful south.
+long country, with a capital bang in the middle, an enormously centralised government, a stupendously mineral-rich north and an isolated, inaccessible, beautiful south.
 Chile abounds with gorgeous but fragile environments - from glacier to altiplano - too valuable for their own good.
-It's hard to decide if Chuquicamata's is a blessing or a curse.
+It's hard to decide if Chuquicamata is a blessing or a curse.

 Interestingly, Chuquicamata - and indeed much of the entire region - has not always been Chilean territory at all.
 This used to be Bolivia until the War of the Pacific, which pitted Chile against allies Peru and Bolivia between 1879 and 1883.
 Chile emerged victorious and expanded northwards, depriving Bolivia of its access to the ocean and taking control of a vastly mineral-rich region.
 These remain very sore points in Chilean-Bolivian relations to this day.
 Today, Chile is South America's wealthiest nation.
 Bolivia is its poorest.
 One can only wonder: "what if?".